lctr/wox/README.md

 # Wox

 Ahoy!
-This here is a simple [Lox](http://www.craftinginterpreters.com/) implementation in Java, with a subtle stylistic influence from my (main) Rust-based compiler project [_Wysk_](https://github.com/lctr/wysk) as well as absolutely _zero_ third-party dependencies.
+This here is a simple Java implementation for Bob Nystrom's [Lox](http://www.craftinginterpreters.com/) language, with a subtle stylistic influence from my (main) Rust-based compiler project [_Wysk_](https://github.com/lctr/wysk) as well as absolutely _zero_ third-party dependencies.

 The main goal of this project is to review Java.
 Thus, simplifications and/or particular optimizations (and hand-offs to other low-level languages) are